arthurchoung/HOTDOG/README.md

 ![Aqua Screenshot](Webpage/hotdog-screenshot-aqua.png)

-## HOTDOGbuntu -- Ubuntu compatibility

-HOTDOG can be run on Ubuntu and its derivatives.

-See the NOTES-Ubuntu file for more information.

 ## iOS 4/5/6

 This is an attempt to recreate iOS 4/5/6 with simplified graphics that would be suitable for the 8-bit or 16-bit era.